-First the good news from my end.
-Aside from a few health scares -- like breaking out into a cold sweat for no reason or having a little cough or scratchy throat (spring allergies?) -- I feel basically good and healthy.
-I’ve limited contact with others to a bare minimum and try to keep my apartment as clean and virus-free as possible.
-I’ve taken steps to protect my mental health too and I try to stay positive.
-My situation is as good as it can be under the circumstances -- and much better than many people on the front lines of this -- and for that I’m grateful.
+First, the good news from my end.
+Aside from a few minor health scares -- like breaking out into a cold sweat for no reason or having a cough or scratchy throat (spring allergies?) -- I feel good and healthy.
+I’ve limited contact with others to a minimum and try to keep my apartment as virus-free as possible.
+I’ve taken steps to protect my mental health too.
+My situation is as good as it can be under the circumstances -- and much better than many people on the front lines -- and for that I’m grateful.

-I can’t say, though, I haven't had more than a few of those “blood-runs-cold” moments.
+I can’t say, though, there haven't been a few of those “blood-runs-cold” moments.
 One came a few days into self-isolation.
-I’d been joking with friends about how our lives had become bad remakes of the movie “Groundhog Day,” where Bill Murray gets caught in a time warp and every day becomes a repeat of the day before.
-One morning, I woke up and my first thought was that my own movie wasn’t Groundhog Day, but rather ‘The Boy in the Plastic Bubble,” a schlocky, made-for-TV movie from the 1970s in which John Travolta plays a guy with an immunological deficiency where he can’t leave his bubble without the risk of dying.
-I hadn't become Travolta, but my apartment had become my bubble.
+I’d been joking with friends about how our lives had become remakes of the movie “Groundhog Day,” where Bill Murray gets caught in a time warp and every day becomes a repeat of the day before.
+One morning, I woke up with the thought that our collective movie isn’t Groundhog Day, but rather ‘The Boy in the Plastic Bubble,” a schlocky film from the '70s in which John Travolta plays a guy with an immune deficiency and he can’t leave his bubble without risk of dying.
+I wasn't Travolta, but my apartment had definitely become my bubble.

-It suddenly dawned on me it might be several weeks, or even months, before I can have a face-to-face conversation with another person (let alone a kiss or hug).
+It dawned on me it might be several weeks, or even months, before I'll have an actual face-to-face conversation with another person.
 I’ve been on long, solo research trips before, and I know I can tough this one out.
-The key is to take it day-by-day and keep moving forward.
+The key is to take it day-by-day.
 That bubble thing, though, freaked me out (and still does).

-The other blood-runs-cold moments mostly have to do with family back in the U.S., where the virus is spreading quickly as I write this.
-My impression is that the Czech Republic has done a much better job than the U.S. in slowing the course of the virus, first closing down all non-essential shops and businesses on March 12 and then gradually introducing tighter restrictions (including, around 10 days ago, the mandatory wearing of face masks in public).
+The other blood-runs-cold moments mostly have to do with family back in the U.S., where the virus is spreading quickly.
+My impression is that the Czech Republic has done a better job than the U.S. in slowing the spread of the virus, first closing down all non-essential shops and businesses on March 12 and then gradually introducing tighter restrictions (including the mandatory wearing of face masks in public).

-The numbers are scary here, around 3,800 confirmed cases as of early April and rising, but there’s a growing feeling of hope the containment measures will eventually work.
-I don’t always share that optimism when I look at the U.S. and read the terrifying accounts coming out of New York City and other places (though I try to stay encouraged by the fact there are so many knowledgeable people around the world working to stop the virus).
+The numbers are scary here in Prague, around 3,800 confirmed cases as of early April and rising, but there’s a growing feeling of hope the containment measures will eventually work.
+I don’t always share that optimism when I look at the U.S. and read the terrifying accounts coming out of New York City and other places (though I try to stay encouraged by the fact there are many knowledgeable people around the world working to stop the virus).

 I won’t go into the contents of those darkest moments.
 I can’t let my mind go there, and I’m sure all of us are haunted by the same demons.
-I do think, though, that my fellow expats, who are separated from their loved ones by many miles as well as ever-tighter travel and border restrictions, have it rough these days.
+I do think, though, that my fellow expats, separated from their loved ones by many miles as well as ever-tighter travel restrictions, have it especially rough these days.

 Self-care is particularly important, and one of the first steps I took during the lockdown was to limit my exposure to Facebook and Twitter.
-Social media can be a great way to stay connected and it’s an important part of my work as a writer, but at times like these, social media can also serve as panic triggers and dangerous sources of misinformation.
+Social media can be a great way to stay connected and it’s an important part of my work as a writer, but at times like these, it can also serve as a panic trigger and dangerous source of misinformation.

 My main problem with social media, and it predates coronavirus, is that we users have only limited control over what we see in our newsfeeds.
-Sites like Facebook and Twitter function like our collective hive brains, and the various posts and tweets we see are like random thoughts.
+Sites like Facebook and Twitter function much in the same way as our own brains, and the various posts and tweets we see are like random thoughts.
 Some posts are benign or bring pleasure, but many play on our darkest fears.
-The point is that like our own thoughts, the posts and tweets often lack any context and are not necessarily true or accurate, yet our minds and bodies react as if they are.
+Like our own thoughts, the posts and tweets often lack context and are not necessarily true or accurate, yet our minds and bodies react as if they are.

-Under normal circumstances, I can usually handle the randomness and occasional darkness, but as the pandemic began to take hold, I started to find my social media feeds to be far more triggering than entertaining (or helpful).
-I realized it was time to (temporarily) check out.
+Under normal circumstances, I can handle the randomness and occasional darkness, but as the pandemic began to take hold, I started to find my social media feeds to be more triggering than entertaining (or helpful).
+That's when I realized it was time to (temporarily) check out.

-I still maintain a kind of backdoor access to both Facebook and Twitter, but I use them now mainly to share photos of my daily walks through Prague and to check on friends and family and let them know I’m okay.
-I still use FB Messenger and Twitter’s direct message function, and find those to be good for keeping in touch.
+I still maintain a backdoor access to both Facebook and Twitter, but I use them mainly to share photos of my daily walks through Prague and to check on friends and family and let them know I’m okay.
+I still use FB Messenger and Twitter DMs, and find these to be good for keeping in touch.
 WhatsApp, Skype, iMessage and, most recently, Zoom have been a godsend.

 To be fair, not everything on social media is bad.
-The local information shared by Expats.cz and Radio Prague, in English, is useful, and my Prague friend, BBC journalist Rob Cameron, has set up an excellent moderated FB discussion group on how the epidemic is affecting life in his own part of the city and the country as a whole.
+The local information shared by Expats.cz and Radio Prague, in English, is useful, and my Prague friend, the BBC journalist Rob Cameron, has set up an excellent moderated FB discussion group on how the epidemic is affecting life in his own part of the city, and the Czech Republic as a whole.

-In the first couple weeks of self-isolation, I actually did receive a few writing assignments from my main employer, Lonely Planet.
-As surreal as it might sound, throughout the month of March, I banged out features on topics like the “Best Nightlife in Prague” and “How to Explore Prague With Kids” --- all the while wondering if any of the places I recommended would still be standing once the tourists return (whenever that is).
+In the first couple weeks of self-isolation, I actually did receive a few writing assignments from Lonely Planet.
+As surreal as it might sound, throughout the month of March, I banged out features on topics like the “Best Nightlife in Prague” and “How to Explore Prague With Kids” --- all the while wondering if any of the places I recommended would still be standing once the tourists return (whenever that will be).

-Those features had already been in the pipeline and budgeted for, but my understanding from travel editors is that 2020 is likely to be a very lean year.
+Those features had already been in the pipeline and budgeted for, but my understanding from travel editors is that 2020 will be a very lean year.
 The two guidebooks I pitched to research this summer -- one on Romania and the other on Hungary -- have been put on indefinite hold.
-I’m also scheduled to work as a destination expert on a Scenic-National Geographic Danube River cruise in June, but that’s looking increasingly unlikely.
+I’m also scheduled to work as a destination expert on a National Geographic Danube River cruise in June, but that’s looking increasingly unlikely.
 Anyone up for a cruise just now?
 Nah, I didn’t think so.